National priority areas for ecological corridors

 NPAECs identify broad geographic areas in Canada that:

-• are critical for terrestrial wildlife movement
+- are critical for terrestrial wildlife movement

-• contain high biodiversity values
+- contain high biodiversity values

-• are important for species at risk and species of cultural importance
+- are important for species at risk and species of cultural importance

-• are experiencing habitat degradation and loss due to development pressure and/or climate change
+- are experiencing habitat degradation and loss due to development pressure and/or climate change

-• contain climate change refugia and/or climate corridors
+- contain climate change refugia and/or climate corridors

 NPAECs were developed in collaboration with a diverse range of partners, experts, stakeholders and the public.
 They can be thought of as connectivity conservation ‘hotspots’ and indicate areas where:

-• ecological corridors can have the biggest impact towards sustaining biodiversity and ecological functions into the future
+- ecological corridors can have the biggest impact towards sustaining biodiversity and ecological functions into the future

-• ecological corridor projects can be advanced by local and regional proponents to improve or maintain ecological connectivity
+- ecological corridor projects can be advanced by local and regional proponents to improve or maintain ecological connectivity

 Map of national priority areas for ecological corridors

 The map shows 23 priority areas where our analyses indicate that ecological corridors are most needed across the country.
 Supporting connectivity conservation in these areas will support gains in achieving a well-connected network of protected areas and natural habitats.
+The map below is interactive.
+Each of the National Priority Areas for Ecological Corridors can be viewed at different scales, along with associated tools to explore the underlying data.

-National priority areas for ecological corridors in Canada
+National priority areas for ecological corridors (NPAECs)

 National priority areas for ecological corridors in Canada — Text version